aws/aws-sdk-js-v3/clients/client-mq/README.md

 AWS SDK for JavaScript Mq Client for Node.js, Browser and React Native.

-Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud.
-A message broker allows software applications and components to communicate using various programming languages, operating systems, and formal messaging protocols.
+<p>Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud.
+A message broker allows software applications and components to communicate using various programming languages, operating systems, and formal messaging protocols.</p>

 ## Installing